 NOTE 2 – The values of sub_pic_hrd_params_present_flag and irap_cpb_params_present_flag cannot be both equal to 1.

-cpb_delay_offset specifies an offset to be used in the derivation of the nominal CPB removal times of access units following, in decoding order, the CRA or BLA access unit associated with the buffering period SEI message when the RASL access units associated with the CRA or BLA access unit are not present.
+cpb_delay_offset specifies an offset to be used in the derivation of the nominal CPB removal times of pictures following, in decoding order, the CRA or BLA picture associated with the buffering period SEI message when no picture in skippedPictureList is present.
 The syntax element has a length in bits given by au_cpb_removal_delay_length_minus1 + 1.
 When not present, the value of cpb_delay_offset is inferred to be equal to 0.

-dpb_delay_offset specifies an offset to be used in the derivation of the DPB output times of the CRA or BLA access unit associated with the buffering period SEI message when the RASL access units associated with the CRA or BLA access unit are not present.
+dpb_delay_offset specifies an offset to be used in the derivation of the DPB output times of the CRA or BLA picture associated with the buffering period SEI message when no picture in skippedPictureList is present.
 The syntax element has a length in bits given by dpb_output_delay_length_minus1 + 1.
 When not present, the value of dpb_delay_offset is inferred to be equal to 0.

 When the current picture is not the first picture in the bitstream in decoding order, let prevNonDiscardablePic be the preceding picture in decoding order with TemporalId equal to 0 that is not a RASL, RADL or sub-layer non-reference picture.